aimlfun/MiniCA/README.md

 			break;

 		case "FAILED":
-			// certificate is not valid we send them to a page asking them to contact support location(url="/error-pages/cant-signon.cfm", addtoken="false");
+			// certificate is not valid, we send them to a page asking them to contact support location(url="/error-pages/cant-signon.cfm", addtoken="false");
 			break;